 “‘D.D.I.C.’
 My high school physics teacher always said this when we were trying to solve complex problems with multiple pulleys, weights, and levers.
 Everything would be inter-connected, but he would just say, ‘It doesn't matter; just think of everything else that's not immediately connected as a D.D.I.C.’
 So, now whenever I get stuck solving complex problems, I try to see how much of what I'm doing can just be simplified to a generic Dead Donkey in Cement.”

 “In college, I had a fantastic Advertising teacher who taught me a lot.
 He once told me something simple that has been really helpful throughout my career and personal growth: ‘If you don't know where to start, look at what other people have done.’
 He wasn't advocating plagiarism, of course, but he was noting that it's okay to look toward others for inspiration.

 "As I've worked on teams, I've also seen that this is a valuable skill for all teammates to have.
 Being able to look at how others have done something can make a project seem less daunting and can help get tasks moving.”

 We’re so grateful for the opportunity to work with passionate, dedicated teachers like these.
 And we’re excited to continue our work with ACE, as we help provide the financing needed for many to pursue a career in education and continue this tradition of inspiring students.

-In the words of Dan Holstine, CEO of ACE: "Climb makes it possible for every single ACE student to get access to affordable financing and immediately increase their earning potential for a true return on investment."
+In the words of Dan Holstine, former COO of ACE: "Climb makes it possible for every single ACE student to get access to affordable financing and immediately increase their earning potential for a true return on investment."